sageworksstudio/mini-Mighty-Grid/README.md

 ```

 ###100% width layouts###
-For 100% width layouts simply use the `.container-fullwidth` style instead of `.container`.
+For 100% width layouts simply use the `.container-fullwidth` class instead of `.container`.
 This works for all grids.

 Example:
 ```